fenago/deep-learning-essentials/Lab_3.md

 You can find the `Bias_correction_ucl.csv` file here:
 [https://github.com/fenago/deep-learning-essentials/blob/main/Lab03/Datasets/Bias_correction_ucl.csv].

-To perform the exercise, you will have to navigate to [https://colab.research.google.com/] and create a new notebook to work in.
-You will need to connect to a GPU-enabled environment to speed up TensorFlow operations such as tensor multiplication.
+To perform the exercise, you will need to create a new notebook to work in.
 Once the data has been loaded into the development environment, you will view the first five rows.
 Next, you\'ll drop the `Date` field since matrix multiplication requires numerical fields.
 Then, you will perform tensor multiplication of the dataset with